Understand call, apply, and bind in JavaScript with Examples

 Conclusion

-The call(), apply(), and bind() methods are powerful tools in JavaScript that allow you to control the this context in functions.
+The call(), apply() and bind() methods in javascript are powerful tools that allow you to control the this context in functions.
 Whether you're borrowing methods from one object to another, passing arguments dynamically, or setting up event handlers, mastering these methods can make your code more flexible and reusable.

 Understanding when and how to use call, apply, and bind can significantly improve your ability to write efficient, clean, and scalable JavaScript code.